Dejima alpha

 most common

 Your daily computer.
-A single install is the whole thing: the server and the client on the same box, with nothing separate to connect.
+The server and the client end up on the same box, with nothing separate to connect.
+Works on Windows too, by way of WSL2.

 1Install it